RASberry: Robotics and Automation Systems for berry production(Norwegian University of Life Sciences and University of Lincoln - Co-Investigator)

 Personal robots should provide a range of dedicated services for entertainment, home assistance, etc. Several challenges need to be addressed in order for robots to move around humans swiftly, safely and politely.
 The Qualitative Trajectory Calculus (QTC) is a powerful method to abstract a large number of possible scenarios for Human-Robot Spatial Interaction (HRSI).
 In this research, computational models based on QTC are developed to analyse and implement HRSIs for robot's behaviours that are socially acceptable.

-There is an increasing need of intelligent monitoring systems to enhance human operators in tasks such as surveillance or tele-assistance.
-These application areas are addressed by the current research with cognitive architectures and active perception algorithms that link high-level reasoning to low-level sensing, implemented on distributed and mobile camera systems.
+In this research, cognitive architectures and active perception algorithms, which link high-level reasoning to low-level sensing, are implemented on distributed and mobile camera systems.
 In particular, the cognitive active vision system in this research provides a natural language interpretation of the observed scene, and uses this information to close the action-perception loop at semantic level.

 In order to operate in human environments, mobile robots must be able to detect, track and recognize people.
 These are important for the robot to navigate safely and provide user-oriented services.
 Since humans and animals in general make use of a variety of sensory inputs to perceive the world, it seems quite natural to follow a similar approach with robots, and integrate the information provided by different sensors (e.g. camera and laser).
 This research aims to implements multisensor solutions to perform simultaneous human tracking and recognition, so that the former can improve the latter, and vice-versa.
 Probabilistic approaches and Bayesian estimators, such as Kalman or Particle filters, are applied in this research.